-Transmission Project (ENTP) received full project right-of-way grant in early 2016.
+Member assessments for deferred projects had no significant activity as the Eastern Nevada Transmission Project (ENTP) received full project right-of-way grant in early 2016.
 Project participants are evaluating options for further development of this project.

-Investment income decreased slightly from \$5,882 in 2020 to \$4,004 in 2021 due to holding less cash in the interest-bearing account.
+Investment income decreased slightly from \$4,004 in 2021 to \$2,409 in 2022 due to holding less cash in the interest-bearing account.

-Net position remained at \$432,538 in 2021, reflecting no additional project costs or a refund of project cost during the year.
+Net position decreased by \$11,327 in 2022, due to a refund of project cost from BLM during the year.
+Net position is \$421,211.
 The entire net position consists of investment in the ENTP.

-Summary analysis for the year ended June 30, 2020
+Summary Analysis for the year ended June 30, 2021